 Students wishing to withdraw from a course or the term after the Add/Drop period are recommended to seek advice from their academic advisor and/or the Student Success Office.

-Students must complete the ‘Course/Term Withdrawal” form obtained at the One Stop Center or online at the UMFK website under ‘Forms & Documents.’
-The completed form must be submitted to the One Stop Center or may be submitted electronically.
+Students must complete the ‘Course/Term Withdrawal” form obtained at the Business Office or online at the UMFK website under ‘Forms & Documents.’
+The completed form must be submitted to the Business Office or may be submitted electronically.

 Distance Education (online) students may submit the “Course /Term Withdrawal” form electronically or contact their advisor or instructor to request a course withdrawal.
 The request is forwarded to the Registrar.